apache/druid/docs/design/historical.md

 Note that this memory-mapped segment cache is in addition to other [query-level caches](../querying/caching.md).

-### Querying segments
+## Querying segments

-Please see [Querying](../querying/querying.md) for more information on querying Historical services.
+You can configure a Historical service to log and report metrics for every query it services.

-A Historical can be configured to log and report metrics for every query it services.
+For information on querying Historical services, see [Querying](../querying/querying.md).